RavenfieldCommunity/HavenM/README.md

     - **Dynamic enemy health**, Skeleton spawn with randomized health between (30 and 100).
     - **Increased enemy count for each wave**, Increase challenges.
     - Skeleton **Can Run** after the player instead of walking slowly.
     - Hero Armor is also added to player and their ally
+    - Skeleton no longer take cover when attacking player

 # Installation
 Re-installing equals updating or fix!